Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Revisiting the reconstruction of family of abelian varieties

-We give a general observation on the Morgan-Shalen type compactification, in particular aiming to provide a moduli-theoretic viewpoint on the recent reconstruction \cite{KS}, \cite{GS11} of certain maximal degenerations.
-We hope to pursue this line of thoughts more in future.
+We give a general observation on the Morgan-Shalen type compactification, in particular aiming to provide a moduli-theoretic interpretation of the recent hard reconstruction theorems of \cite{KS}, \cite{GS11} of certain maximal degenerations in the case of abelian varieties.
+Note that it is nothing but the ``trivial'' case from the viewpoints of \cite{KS, GS11} since their most crucial process of ``quantum correction'' does not exist in this case and hence we do not claim any crucial overlap with their theory.
+Nevertheless, we hope to pursue this line of thoughts more in future.